ScottW514/terraform-provider-datapower/docs/data-sources/ratelimitdefinition.md

 page_title: "datapower_ratelimitdefinition Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Rate limit definition
+  A rate limit definition contains the parameters to enforce a rate limit.
 ---

 # datapower_ratelimitdefinition (Data Source)

-Rate limit definition
+A rate limit definition contains the parameters to enforce a rate limit.

 ## Example Usage